wviriya/Zero-to-Hero-with-ARM-and-IaC/README.md

 level: 200
 ---

-# FastTrack for Azure - How to deploy Azure service and infrastructure using ARM Template, Terraform and Ansible.
+# FastTrack for Azure - How to deploy Azure service and infrastructure using ARM Template.
 Leverge Azure Pipeline for continuous deployment.

 ## Synopsis:
 "Zero to Hero with ARM and IaC" How to create ARM Template from scratch and deploying it in CI/CD pipelines.